clarisli/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image8]

-I trained the over 6 epochs, the car was able to autonomously drive around track 2 for a lap without leaving the lane.
+I trained over 6 epochs, the car was able to autonomously drive around track 2 for a lap without leaving the lane.

 #### 4. Future Work
 * Imporve the model to perform better on track 2.